devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-1.md

 # Unit 1

-## 1) Explain why python is important for scientific computing with various advantages provided by it.
+## <mark> 1) Explain why python is important for scientific computing with various advantages provided by it. </mark>

 ### Importance of Python in Scientific Computing